-It could be carried out by a carer, a neighbour, a teacher or someone you consider a friend and you may find this very difficult to deal with because the person may say they were just joking.
+It could be carried out by a carer, a neighbour, a teacher or someone you consider a friend and you might find this very difficult to deal with because the person might say they were just joking.

 What crime is committed